Zuzzuc/Basi/README.md

 # Basi
-This readme will be updated soon, but in short this is a script that makes writing installers easier.

-Basi is a script used to make installers easier.
+Basi is a script used to make writing installers simpler.
 It can either be used as a standalone script or a an inline function.
+All files to be proccessed should be located in their associated arrays.

 ## Usage

-At the very least, Basi requires two variables to be able to run.
+At the very least, Basi requires two arrays to be declared in order to be able to run.
 These can either be set with a config file or, if Basi is being called as a inline function, can be declared in the calling script.
 These variables are 'BasiPath' and 'BasiLoc'.
 For formatting, see "Config setup" below.

 ## Arguments
 ### Config file